BEFORE YOU ARRIVE

 After class, you can meet the Social Programme Coordinator who will give you an orientation of the school and of Dublin city centre.

 Here is a video to watch all about your first day!

 Monday – Friday, 8.30am – 5.15pm (late opening Tuesday & Thursday until 6pm)

 You don’t need any materials (except for a pen and paper).
-We use class sets of course books, web based and authentic materials and so you will be provided with everything by your teacher and via Edmodo (your teacher will tell you about this).
+We use class sets of course books, web based and authentic materials and so you will be provided with everything by your teacher and via Edmodo for IELTS students (your teacher will tell you about this).
 You will receive a Swan Learner Portfolio where you can note down any new vocabulary and make course notes in general.

 Just the usual!
 No smoking.
 No eating or drinking in class (simple bottle of water allowed, and international food events are the exception to this rule!).
 Use your mobile phone in class for learning only.
 Be respectful to your teacher and your classmates.
 Use the bins provided.

 If you miss more than a couple of lessons, we will contact you to remind you about how important it is to keep at least 85% attendance.
 If you miss a week of lessons, we will give your space to another student and you can need to be tested again for a place in class when you return.
 You visa status is is also affected by low attendance.
 Have a look at our attendance policy here.

 It is important that you arrive on time for your lessons.
 If you are more than 15 minutes late for class, you will not receive attendance for that lesson.
 This is a stipulated GNIB regulation.
 It is at the discretion of the teacher as to whether you are allowed join the lesson without attendance.

 If you feel the level isn’t right on your first day, that’s ok.
 Talk to your teacher and the ADOS in the first break or during your first lunch break.